AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr data-mc-conditions="">
    <td><span>Progress</span> </td>
-   <td> <p>In a Goal report, this displays the percent of how close a strategic goal is to completing.
+   <td> <p>In a [!UICONTROL Goal] report, this displays the percent of how close a strategic goal is to completing.
 The percent of progress displays as a number.
-For information about strategic goals, also see "Goal" in this table.</p> <p>This field is visible only if your organization has purchased Workfront Goals.
-For information about managing strategic goals using Workfront Goals, see <a href="../../../workfront-goals/results-and-activities/connect-projects-to-goals-overview.md">Workfront Goals overview</a>. </p> </td>
+For information about strategic goals, also see "Goal" in this table.</p> <p>This field is visible only if your organization has purchased [!DNL Workfront] Goals.
+For information about managing strategic goals using [!DNL Workfront Goals], see <a href="../../../workfront-goals/results-and-activities/connect-projects-to-goals-overview.md">Workfront Goals overview</a>. </p> </td>
   </tr>
   <tr>
    <td>Progress Status</td>